conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/feedstocks.md

 :::note

 1. For Linux and `noarch` packages, the build itself is carried out in a Docker container on the CI.
 On macOS and Windows, the CI runner system image is used after tuning it a bit.
-2. The validation checks that the artifacts produced during the build are permissible for this feedstock by consulting [the `feedstock-outputs` repository](/docs/maintainer/infrastructure/#feedstock-outputs).
+2. The local validation happens on the CI and checks that the artifacts produced during the build are permissible for this feedstock by consulting [the `feedstock-outputs` repository](/docs/maintainer/infrastructure/#feedstock-outputs).
 3. The server-side validation is essentially the same as 2.
-It is repeated to guard against potential intentional or unintentional interference at the feedstock level, which is easier to access.
+It is repeated inside the distribution infrastructure to guard against potential intentional or unintentional interference at the feedstock level, which is easier to access.
-4. The upload is only triggered if the validation (3.) was successful.
+4. The upload is only triggered if the local validation (2.) was successful.
 Additionally, it is only performed under certain conditions, for example for commits in `main`, but _not_ in PRs.
+Note that the package may also fail to transfer from `cf-staging` to `conda-forge` if the server-side validation (3.) fails.
+If 2. succeeds and 3. fails, this is usually due to an outdated token.

 :::